Jerophin123/HPOE/README.md

 ### Frame Pacing & Jitter Mechanics
 Instead of just counting FPS, the loop records `maxFrameDelta` tracking the maximum millisecond latency between any two consecutive frames.
 Why?
-Because an engine drawing 30FPS might be running perfectly smoothly, or it might be running 60fps for half a second, completely freezing up for 400ms, and rendering the rest to result in an average "30".
+Because an engine drawing 30FPS might be running perfectly smoothly, or it might be running 60+ FPS for half a second, completely freezing up for 400ms, and rendering the rest to result in an average "30".
 Jitter (wild spikes in `maxFrameDelta`) signifies catastrophic software lag, not reliable hardware limitations.

 ### High Refresh Rate & Advanced Battery Saver Logic